-If you are not sure of how is the best way to rank your business for a specific keyword, just type that keyword on Google and see how your competitors write their page titles, URL and meta description, this can give you ideas of how to proceed.
+If you are not sure of the best way to rank your business for a specific keyword, just type that keyword on Google and see how your competitors write their page titles, URLs and meta descriptions, this can give you ideas of how to proceed.

 Improve the SEO of your Shopify store

 Edit the SEO of your homepage by clicking Online Store>Preferences.